do360now/x-devops-test/README.md

 # Deploying each cluster

 ## Steps for Redis cluster
+- SSH into the ansiblem VM
-- From the terminal run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags mysql`
+- From the terminal make sure you are in the /vagrant run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags mysql`

 ## Steps for RabbitMQ deploy
-- From the terminal run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags rabbitmq`
+- From the terminal make sure you are in the /vagrant folder and run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags rabbitmq`

 ## Steps for MySQL deploy
-- From the terminal run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags mysql`
+- From the terminal make sure you are in the /vagrant folder and run `ansible-playbook devops-test-deploy.yml -i ./devops-test-inventory/hosts -vv --tags mysql`